Statistics Notebook

 amounts.quantile(0.75) - amounts.quantile(0.25) # IQR

-Standard deviation tells you the typical distance from the mean.
-An amount SD of 200 means most transactions are within ±200 of the average.
+The standard deviation tells you the typical distance from the mean.
+An SD of 200 means most transactions are within ±200 of the average.

-IQR is more robust than SD when outliers are present — it ignores the top and bottom 25%.
+The IQR is more reliable than the SD when there are outliers.
+It ignores the top and bottom 25%.

 Percentiles and Quartiles